Royal National College for the Blind: Education

 and other medical needs.
 They can attend the college on a daily or residential basis, and accommodation is provided for those who board.
-There were 152 residential and 44 day students in 2008.

 Courses vary in length from a few weeks to two years.
 There are no formal academic requirements for entry into RNC, but potential students are invited to attend an assessment at the college before being offered a place to determine the level of support they will need during their studies.
 The assessment typically includes an evaluation of a person's level of vision, their mobility and independence skills, any residential support they may require, basic literacy and numeracy skills tests, and an interview with the leader of the course they wish to take.

 Study programmes at RNC are designed to prepare visually impaired students for progression into further education, university or employment.
 The development of independent living and personal skills is also encouraged.
 The college is divided into several different areas of study.
 These include Leisure, Therapies and Sport (including courses and qualifications in massage, complementary therapies, and sport treatment and management); Music, Media, Performance and Art (including courses and qualifications in music technology, media and art); Information and Communication Technology (including courses and qualifications in office skills and the European Computer Driving Licence); Business, Administration and Customer Service; Secondary level qualifications – General Certificate of Secondary Education (GCSE) and General Certificate of Education Advanced Level (A-Level) qualifications in subjects such as English, mathematics, French and psychology; and Braille reading.
 On top of academic and vocational study students are also taught to develop independence and mobility skills for day-to-day living.
 Topics covered here include the use of a white cane and becoming familiar with the surrounding environment, using public transport safely and confidently, cooking and laundry skills, and using cash machines or making chip and PIN credit card transactions.